-against all opposers; so here, that God will own his 1st.
-As to the objections made against "Adam's sin apostles and ministers, against all those that set up being every man's personal sin and consented to by against them."
-Be it so, that the apostle refers to the every man's personal will; because it is said, in Adam place cited; yet as there Moses speaks of persons, there was not only the will of one singular man but the whom God had chosen to be priests, whom he would universal will of all mankind, and of every, singular stand by and preserve, whilst the earth swallowed up person," I have no concern with; let such who fall in their opposers, from whose tents the Israelites were with these assertions defend them: for I must own, bid to depart; so here the apostle speaks of a chosen that if Adam's sin is every man's personal sin, then generation, a royal priesthood, who were made kings every man must have personally existed in Adam, and priests: titles under the gospel-dispensation, not and personally sinned in him; and then this sin being peculiar to ministers, but common to them, with all personal with respect to them, must also be actual; the saints; who are opposed not only to Hymeneus and and so the distinction between original and actual sin Philetus, but to those whose faith was subverted by must drop.
-Moreover, if this is every man's personal them; and who should stand, though they fell, being sin, it must be their own; and then they are not made under the special notice and care of God; and are sinners by another, but by their own disobedience; therefore bid to depart from apostates, their doctrines, and not by the sin of one, but by the sin of many. and practices; let every one, not only ministers, but Besides, this seems repugnant to the doctrine of the all that name the name of Christ, depart from iniquity, imputation of Adam's sin to his posterity: since, if it as an evidence of their election, and the means of is their personal sin, then not theirs by imputation, in their final perseverance.
-The simile the apostle uses the sense we use the word, and which is the doctrine in verses 20, 21, of vessels of gold and silver, and we undertake to defend.
-But, also of wood and of earth, some being to honour, and 2ndly It is said, that it "cannot truly be affirmed some to dishonor, is much the same with that he uses that we all sinned in Adam, and by his disobedience in Romans 9:22, 23, and manifestly shows that he were made sinners; because his sin and disobedience is speaking of elect persons, in opposition to others. was, by God's arbitrary will, imputed to us.
-For, Nor does Theodoret's descant upon these words, 1.
-"The Scripture nowhere maketh mention of mentioned by our author, contradict the doctrine of anything of another's imputed to any man for reward absolute election, when he says, God foreknoweth or guilt, but only of some personal thing or action both them that believe, and those who openly fight of his own."
-To which I reply, that the imputation of against the truth.
-Adam's sin is not to be placed to the mere arbitrary will of God; but the ground and foundation of it is Section 10 the law, or covenant of works, made with Adam, and broken by him, as the federal head of his posterity: the constitution and tenor of which was, that what, he did as such, either in a way of sin, or righteousness, should be imputed to his posterity.
-And when we use the word imputation, we use it not in a moral sense, as when a man's own personal action, good or bad, is accounted to him: but in a forensic sense, as when the debts of one man are in a legal way transferred, and placed to the account of another.
-And in this sense, the to another for guilt, or for obligation to payment in punishment; as when Paul said (Philemon 1:18) to Philemon, concerning Onesimus, if he hath wronged thee, or oweth thee anything, put that on my account, sense God laid on Christ, made to meet upon him, by imputation was made sin for us: and on the other hand God impute h to us his righteousness, without any consideration of our works (Isa.
-53:6; 2 Cor.
-5:21; Rom.
-4:6).
+16:5, where, as it is declared, that God knoweth them that are his, that are separated to his service, and will maintain their cause and calling, against all opposers; so here, that God will own his apostles and ministers, against all those that set up against them."
+Be it so, that the apostle refers to the place cited; yet as there Moses speaks of persons, whom God had chosen to be priests, whom he would stand by and preserve, whilst the earth swallowed up their opposers, from whose tents the Israelites were bid to depart; so here the apostle speaks of a chosen generation, a royal priesthood, who were made kings and priests: titles under the gospel-dispensation, not peculiar to ministers, but common to them, with all the saints; who are opposed not only to Hymeneus and Philetus, but to those whose faith was subverted by them; and who should stand, though they fell, being under the special notice and care of God; and are therefore bid to depart from apostates, their doctrines, and practices; let every one, not only ministers, but all that name the name of Christ, depart from iniquity, as an evidence of their election, and the means of their final perseverance.
+The simile the apostle uses in verses 20, 21, of vessels of gold and silver, and also of wood and of earth, some being to honour, and some to dishonour, is much the same with that he uses in Romans 9:22, 23, and manifestly shows that he is speaking of elect persons, in opposition to others.
+Nor does Theodoret's descant upon these words, mentioned by our author, contradict the doctrine of absolute election, when he says, God foreknoweth both them that believe, and those who openly fight against the truth.